tidyverse/tidyverse.org/content/blog/tidymodels-2022-q3/index.md

 ## A big upgrade for agua

-With version 3.38.0.1 of the [h2o](https://cran.r-project.org/package=h2o) package, agua can now tune h2o models as if they were any other type of model engine
+With version 3.38.0.1 of the [h2o](https://cran.r-project.org/package=h2o) package, agua can now tune h2o models as if they were any other type of model engine.

 [h2o](https://h2o.ai) has an excellent server-based computational engine for fitting a variety of different machine learning and statistical models.
 The h2o server can run locally or on some external high performance computing server.
 The downside is that it is light on tools for feature engineering and interactive data analysis.